 Sugar, nature’s very own sweetener, plays many roles in the food we eat.
 Over time, sugar has become one of the focal points whenever there are talks about nutrition and health.
 In this information age, is all of what we read in magazines, newspapers, and online always true about sugar?

-As there is much discussion about sugar, this site offers science-based facts so that you are well equipped to make informed decisions for you and your family.
+Since there is so much interest and discussion about sugar, this site offers science-based facts so that you are well equipped to make informed decisions for you and your family.
 The information has been reviewed by registered dietitians.

-Sugar is a carbohydrate and it is present in fruit, vegetables, sugarcane and sugar beet plants.
-Sugar is pure, it has no additives nor preservatives.
+Sugar is a carbohydrate, and it is present in fruit, vegetables, sugarcane, and sugar beet plants.

 Let’s look at the functional properties of sugar that includes taste, increasing the quality of our diets, how it is necessary to make a variety of food, and its uses in cooking and baking.

 Part of Our Lives

 Sugar has been part of our lives for centuries and can be enjoyed as part of a balanced lifestyle.
 So, with sugar being part of our lives, we need to understand how we can enjoy it in a healthy balanced lifestyle.

 A healthy and nutritious diet will give a child the best start in life.
 The best time for children to learn about healthy eating is when they are young.
 A healthy diet will make sure a child has the best nutrition for good health.